Heterogeneous Multi-agent Zero-Shot Coordination by Coevolution: Experiments

-When terminating, MAZE gets a population of diverse agents.
-Table~\ref{tab-deployment} shows the performance of MAZE using two different strategies (i.e., Ensemble and BRO as introduced in Section~\ref{sec4.4 deployment}) to deploy the agent population.
+\paragraph{Deployment.} We first examine the influence of deployment strategies on the performance of MAZE.
+When terminating, MAZE gets a population of diverse agents rather than a single one.
+Table~\ref{tab-deployment} shows the performance of MAZE using two different strategies (i.e., Ensemble and BRO) to deploy the agent population.
 Given a state, the Ensemble strategy selects the action which receives the most vote from the agents in the population.
 BRO evaluates each agent in the population using the partners archived by MAZE during training, and selects the best one for testing.
 We can observe that Ensemble is clearly better than BRO.
 For each combination of layout and partner, we also test the performance of each agent in the population and report their best and average performance, as shown in the last two columns of Table~\ref{tab-deployment}.
-The average rank of Ensemble is very close to that of Best (i.e., the true best single agent), showing the robustness of using the Ensemble strategy.
+The average rank of Ensemble is very close to that of Best (i.e., the true best single agent, which is not known in advance), showing the robustness of the Ensemble strategy.

-Note that MAZE has used the random pairing and ensemble deployment strategies in Section~\ref{rq2}.
-As introduced in Section~\ref{method}, MAZE has three main components, i.e., random pairing of agents and partners, updating each policy by optimizing an objective function with both reward and diversity, and partner selection using the archive.
-Starting from the simplest V-MAZE, we add these components gradually, generating a series of variants until the complete MAZE.
-Their performance comparison has shown the effectiveness of each component.
-The results are provided in Appendix C.